Microsoft axing 10,000 roles in latest US tech jobs cull

 The company said it will also be making changes to its hardware portfolio and consolidating its leased office locations.

-It will take a charge of around 1.2 billion US dollars (£976 million) in the second quarter from the actions.
+It will take a charge of about 1.2 billion US dollars (£976 million) in the second quarter from the actions.

 Details of the job cuts follow reports on Tuesday over the planned layoffs and come after Microsoft already slashed some roles last year, although numbers were not confirmed at the time.

-Microsoft joins a raft of rivals in trimming their workforces on fears of a slowdown in demand as the US and global economy slows.
+Microsoft joins a raft of rivals, such as Amazon and Facebook owner Meta, in trimming their workforces on fears of a slowdown in demand as the US and global economy slows.

+Satya Nadella, chief executive of Microsoft, said in an online blog to employees: “While we are eliminating roles in some areas, we will continue to hire in key strategic areas.”

+He said customers that were accelerating their spending on digital technology during the pandemic are now trying to “optimise their digital spend to do more with less”.